AngelMunoz/sutil-and-web-components/README.md

 ## Sutil Template for Elmish

-This is a Sutil (**Svelte**) application template which kind of shows a bit how you can* structure sutil applications and work with stores
+This is a Sutil application template which kind of shows a bit how you can* structure sutil applications and work with stores

 ## Check out these files